hmodea/Machine-Learning/udacity_self_driving_cars/Behavioral-cloning/writeup_template.md

 The model is then utilized to drive the car autonomously in the simulator using the drive.py script.
 It is worth noting that the images from the simulator and subjected to the same preprocessing pipeline before the steering angle is predicted.

-Finally, a video for the self-driving car on the first track is generated [video](./output_video.mp4)using the video.py script.
+Finally, a video for the self-driving car on the first track is [generated](./output_video.mp4)using the video.py script.

 #### 6. Possible further improvements